Qwant/kartotherian_docker/README.md

 `docker-compose run --rm -e INVOKE_OSM_URL=https://download.geofabrik.de/europe/luxembourg-latest.osm.pbf -e INVOKE_TILES_X=66 -e INVOKE_TILES_Y=43 -e INVOKE_TILES_Z=7 load_db`

-The different way to configure the import can be seen in the [script repository](https://github.com/QwantResearch/kartotherian_config/blob/master/import_data)
+The different way to configure the import can be seen in [this readme](https://github.com/QwantResearch/kartotherian_docker/blob/master/import_data/readme.md).

 Note: the first import might be quite long are some additional data will be downloaded (cf [load_db](https://github.com/QwantResearch/kartotherian_docker/blob/master/load_db/readme.md))

-if you want to use already downloaded data (especially usefull for a quicker dev cycle), you can use a mounted docker volume.
+If you want to use already downloaded data (especially usefull for a quicker dev cycle), you can use a mounted docker volume.

 The file `local-compose.yml` gives an example of how to bind a named docker volume (the file uses a `./data` directory but you can change it if you want).